David Lauren: Early life

 Lauren was born in 1971 to Ricky Ann (née Loew-Beer) and designer Ralph Lauren.

 His maternal heritage includes Jewish and Catholic immigrant roots from Austria.

-He has an older brother and a younger sister, Dylan Lauren.
+He has an older brother, film producer Andrew Lauren, and a younger sister, Dylan Lauren, founder of Dylan's Candy Bar.

 Lauren studied political science at Duke University, where he founded Swing, a lifestyle magazine for Generation X that was later published by Hachette Filipacchi Médias.

 Career

-Lauren is currently Chief Innovation Officer, Strategic Advisor to the CEO, Head of the Ralph Lauren Foundation, and Vice Chairman of the Board.
+Lauren is Chief Innovation Officer, Strategic Advisor to the CEO, Head of the Ralph Lauren Foundation, and Vice Chairman of the Board.

-He previously served as Executive Vice President, Global Advertising and Marketing at Ralph Lauren Corporation, overseeing marketing campaigns and communications.
+He previously was Executive Vice President of Advertising, Marketing and Corporate Communications at Ralph Lauren Corporation, overseeing the company's global marketing campaigns and communications strategy.

 In 2000, Lauren led the launch of RalphLauren.com and the Ralph Lauren Media division, coining the concept "merchan‑tainment" – a blend of merchandising and entertainment.

-He is credited with initiating mobile applications, the Rugby Ralph Lauren brand, and partnerships with Olympic teams.
+He is credited with leading Ralph Lauren's early mobile applications and digital innovations, the launch of the Rugby Ralph Lauren brand, and partnerships with Olympic teams, including outfitting Team USA at successive Olympic Games.

-He was named "Marketer of the Year" by Daily News Record in 2007, though the original citation is now unavailable.
+He was named "Marketer of the Year" by Daily News Record in 2007.

-He joined the Ralph Lauren Corporation board of directors in 2013.
+He joined the Ralph Lauren Corporation board of directors in August 2013.

 Philanthropy

-Lauren is president of the Polo Ralph Lauren Foundation and has supported multiple charitable causes.
+Lauren is president of the Ralph Lauren Corporate Foundation, where he oversees the company's philanthropic programs, including the Pink Pony Fund supporting cancer care and prevention.

 Since 2023, he has served on the board of trustees at NewYork–Presbyterian Hospital.